Understanding Internal vs. External ‘Locus Of Control’

 They’re in control for a reason.

-You know when you’re not fully in control?
+You know when you’re not entirely in control?

-It’s not feeling sure, a little scary, and has an uncertain feel — plus those jumpy feelings somehow win you over, mixing into an unnerving sense of overwhelm in the end.
+It’s not feeling sure, a little scary, and has an uncertain feel — plus, those jumpy feelings somehow win you over, mixing into an unnerving sense of overwhelm.

 I’ve always envied people whose sense of control seems unquestionable.
-They’re so skilled at getting things done that are so effective they’re virtually right.
+They’re so skilled at getting things done that they’re so effective that they’re virtually proper.

-I’ve learned that gaining a better understanding of ‘locus of control’ is a great way to start to improve your skills overall.
+I’ve learned that gaining a better understanding of ‘locus of control’ is a great way to improve one’s skills overall.

-The concept of ‘Locus of Control’ is a psychological principle that refers to an individual’s belief about what causes the good or bad results in their life, either in general or in specific areas such as health or academics.
+The concept of ‘Locus of Control‘ is a psychological principle that refers to an individual’s belief about what causes the good or bad results in their life, in general, or specific areas such as health or academics.

-• Internal Locus of Control: Individuals with an internal locus of control believe that they have control over their own lives.
-Their successes or failures result from their own actions and behaviors.
+• Internal Locus of Control: Individuals with an internal locus of control believe they have control over their lives.
+Their successes or failures result from their actions and behaviors.

 • External Locus of Control: Those with an external locus of control attribute their successes or failures to external factors, such as luck, fate, or other people’s actions.